Gustaf Vasa Church: Interior

 The 15 m high altarpiece was designed and built by Burchard Precht in his workshop between 1728 and 1731.
-It is Sweden's largest sculptural work in the Baroque style, originally created for the Uppsala Cathedral.
+It is Sweden's largest sculptural work in the Baroque style, originally created for Uppsala Cathedral.
 Stored away at the Skansen museum for several years, it finally ended up at the Gustaf Vasa Church in 1906.

-The interior of the dome was painted by Viktor Andren, and features an interpretation of the Transfiguration of Jesus.
+Viktor Andren painted the interior of the dome and features an interpretation of the Transfiguration of Jesus.
 The church also has several other frescoes done by the same artist, depicting the Four Evangelists, the Baptism, the Last Supper, the Gospel and the Decalogue.

-The church organ was built to the wishes of composer Otto Olsson, who was also the church organist 1907–1956.
+The church organ was built to the wishes of composer Otto Olsson, who was also the church organist from 1907 to 1956.
 The organ has 76 voices spread over three manuals and pedals.
-The crypt beneath the church was originally used as a burial chapel, and was expanded in 1924 with what is most likely Sweden's first columbarium.
+The crypt beneath the church was originally used as a burial chapel and was expanded in 1924 with what is most likely Sweden's first columbarium.